Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Demographics

 \section{Demographics}

 In this section, we report the results of the demographics section of the survey (see questions D1-D7 in Table~\ref{table:survey_questions}).
 For each demographic characteristic, we report the proportion of each answer choice in the ten countries as an average of \texttt{T1} and \texttt{T2}, the differences in proportion between the countries and, per country, the differences in proportions between the two samples taken eight months apart.
 As a measure of difference, we report the Jensen-Shannon (JS) divergence \cite{lin1991divergence} between the respective answer distributions for each demographic characteristic.
 The JS divergence quantifies how dissimilar two distributions are and is bounded by $1$ and $0$.
-A value of $0$ indicates equivalence between the distributions and higher values indicate the degree of dissimilarity.
+A value of $0$ indicates equivalence between the distributions, and higher values indicate the degree of dissimilarity.
 The reported JS divergences between two countries are the averages of the divergences between these countries at \texttt{T1} and \texttt{T2}.
+The results presented in this section are also available as an interactive visualization on our website \cite{crowdworkersinfo}.